iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 In some complex situations where you need flexibility to bypass firewall filtering between endpoints in different subnets, but keep filtering for any other subnets, you might need to implement a concept of security zones.

-Security Zone consists of subnets which have the same level of trust.
-Security zone can be represented by a single subnet, a set of subnets in the same VNet, or even a set of subnets from different VNets (in rare cases, where it is required to peer VNets directly).
+A Security Zone consists of subnets with the same level of trust.
+A security zone can be represented by a single subnet, a set of subnets in the same VNet, or even a set of subnets from different VNets (in rare cases, where it is required to peer VNets directly).

 - The traffic within the same security zone can travel directly between VMs, bypassing the firewall; however, it can still be controlled on NSGs
-- The traffic between different security zones should pass firewall for inspection.
+- The traffic between different security zones should pass through the firewall for inspection.

 For this to work, route tables should be configured for a combination of the security modes described.

-We might call it Mode 1.5, where some subnets are routed directly, and other subnets are routed thru firewall.
+We might call it Mode 1.5, in which some subnets are routed directly, but other subnets are still routed through a firewall.

-I don't encourage to use this mode, and describing it here to demonstrate the beauty of SDWAN flexibility
+I don't encourage using this mode, and describing it here is to demonstrate the beauty of SDWAN flexibility.

-In a nutshell, a VNet with a single security zone (all subnets equal) becomes Mode 1, and a VNet with security zones = number of subnets becomes Mode 2.
+In a nutshell, a VNet with a single security zone (all subnets equal) becomes Mode 1, and a VNet with security zones equal to the number of subnets becomes Mode 2.

-I recommend to use either mode 1 or 2, and keep option for Security zones for special occasions, that might never happen.
+I recommend using either mode 1 or 2 and keeping the option for Security zones for special occasions that might never happen.

 | UDR Name                  | Assigned to         | Routes                                                         | Comments                                                                            |
 | ------------------------- | ------------------- | -------------------------------------------------------------- | ----------------------------------------------------------------------------------- |